You know the packets of dry gravy mix? The ones at the store? You can make your own Homemade Gravy Mix in just a few steps!

 The last element is liquid.
 Since gravy mix already uses beef bouillon, you can also use beef broth or stock and add even more beefy flavor or just water.

 Fat is the last piece of homemade gravy mix and totally optional.
 If you are using drippings, then you’ll get a little bit of this from that ingredient.
 Otherwise it takes the form of rendered bacon grease, butter and sometimes cream.
 All are totally acceptable.

 Regardless of what type of gravy you are making, I strongly suggest waiting until the very end to season with SALT.
-Nearly all of the ingredients for making gravy have the potential to be salt and you don’t want to over salt the sauce!
+Nearly all of the ingredients for making gravy have the potential to be salty and you don’t want to over salt the sauce!

 To prepare gravy, in a small saucepan melt butter or meat drippings and add in one cup of water.
 Next, add in two tablespoons of the homemade brown gravy mix and whisk until smooth.
 You can add salt and pepper to taste if needed.